bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:14 AM CT, May 20</p>
+<p class="updated_time"> Latest data: 11:04 AM CT, May 20</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 73°, which is 7° *colder* than yesterday.
-Tomorrow is expected to be 2° *colder* than today.
+Today's high is 72°, which is 8° *colder* than yesterday.
+Tomorrow is expected to be 1° *colder* than today.

 Currently:

-- 58°
+- 60°
-- Partly Cloudy
+- Drizzle
-- 70% humidity
+- 69% humidity
 - 10 mph wind
-- 56% cloud cover
+- 65% cloud cover
-- 33 AQI 🟩
+- 32 AQI 🟩
 - 0.02 inches of rain in the past 24 hours
-- 0.02 inches of rain expected in the next 48 hours
+- 0.03 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>